 Conclusion

 Using auto-generated selectors is the fastest way to break web scrapers and lose data.
-If you take the time to learn how to generate XPath by hand, you can go from being someone who just points and clicks to a data extraction expert who can work in the most hostile DOM environments.
+If you take the time to learn how to write XPath by hand, you can go from being someone who just points and clicks to a data extraction expert who can work in the most hostile DOM environments.

 The real strength of XPath is its logical flexibility.
 You can make scrapers that can handle site updates, dynamic class changes, and layout changes by using structural axes like following-sibling:: and mastering text-based functions like contains().

 For your next project, make sure to save this XPath cheatsheet.
 If you want the accuracy of advanced XPath but don’t want to keep up with backend Python infrastructure, you should try Octoparse.
 It provides the best environment for running complex XPath expressions within a robust, visual framework.
-Learn these formulas, use them correctly, and this will be the last Xpath Cheatsheet you ever need.
+Learn these formulas, use them correctly, and this will be the last XPath cheatsheet you ever need.

 FAQs about XPath